vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-actuator/index.md

 This post covers Actuator 2.x.
 If you're using Spring Boot 1.x, be aware that there were many changes in the version 2 and you should look for version 1.x specific configuration instead.

 # Source code
-Source code of example application using Spring Boot Actuator can be found [here](https://github.com/vojtechruz/spring-boot-actuator-example).
+The source code of example application using Spring Boot Actuator can be found [here](https://github.com/vojtechruz/spring-boot-actuator-example).

 # Adding Dependencies
-Basic setup is really simple, you just need to add one dependency to your project - `spring-boot-starter-actuator`.
+The basic setup is really simple.
+You just need to add one dependency to your project - `spring-boot-starter-actuator`.

 Maven:
 ```xml